asya999/askAsya/content/post/2014-05-21-trackingversionsNew.md

                   {  "docId" : 174, "v" : 1,  "attr1": 165 }
                   {  "docId" : 174, "v" : 2,  "attr1": 165, "attr2": "A-1" }

-    For each documentId, there is only one document which represented its current state.
+    For each docId, there is only one document which represented its current state.
 ###### To return only current document
 This one is the simplest of them all.
 Since the old versions are in another collection, you just query normally when you need to find a single or multiple documents - they will all be the current version.
 ###### To generate new version and update